microsoft/fast/packages/web-components/fast-foundation/docs/api-report.md

 export const all: (key: any, searchAncestors?: boolean | undefined) => ReturnType<typeof DI.inject>;

 // Warning: (ae-different-release-tags) This symbol has another declaration with a different release tag
+// Warning: (ae-incompatible-release-tags) The symbol "Anchor" is marked as @public, but its signature references "FoundationElement" which is marked as @alpha
 // Warning: (ae-internal-mixed-release-tag) Mixed release tags are not allowed for "Anchor" because one of its declarations is marked as @internal
 //
 // @public
-export class Anchor extends FASTElement {
+export class Anchor extends FoundationElement {
     control: HTMLAnchorElement;
     // @internal
     defaultSlottedContent: HTMLElement[];